jujuck/Express_Unit_Testing/README.md

-# NODE MUSIC - Express an,d Integration TEST
+# NODE MUSIC - Express and Integration TEST
 Git clone this project, and run npm install
-Setup your `.env` file, and then source the `database.sql` file to create your database.
+Setup your `.env` file, and then source the `database.sql` file to create your database or run `npm run migrate`

 Follow an example on this video https://drive.google.com/file/d/1ibbFK6wUOY-7GLnefVpdKileRu1vKqXj/view?usp=sharing